aseprite/api/api/sprite.md

 ```

 Gets or sets the name of the file from where this sprite was loaded or
 saved.
-Or an empty string if this is a new sprite without an
+Or returns the sprite title if it's a new sprite without an
 associated file.

 ## Sprite.id